NeeYeeAdeyinka/DevopsLearning/3_LAMP_Project/3_LAMPProject.md

 ### Test that php is installed and version
 ![Test PHP](./imgs/15.png)

-### Make a new directory under /var/www for my LAMP Project
+### Make a new directory under /var/www for my LAMP Project - critical to grant permissions to the folder (ideally parent) using the chown -R $USER:$USER /var/www cmd
 ![setup project folder](./imgs/16.png)

 ### Setup a basic VirtualHost Config under /etc/apache2/sites-available - this will be a .conf file